soniyj/basement/README.md

 basement
 ========

-This repository contains the source code that is not related with a real project
+This is a repository for different kind of code base and experiments.

+Check each directory for more information.